akiidjk/ZInjector/README.md

 # ZInjector

-Simple Process injector for Windows and Linux written in Zig.
+Simple Process injector for Windows (for now) written in Zig.

 ## DISCLAIMER

-This is my first project in Zig.
+This is my first project in Zig so the code is pretty mmmm rude(?).
 The goal is to learn Zig and perform process injection.
-I haven't decided what to implement yet, but the first steps are to learn Zig and implement simple DLL injection.
-Next, I will move on to a similar project for Linux, such as LD_PRELOAD hijacking or ptrace-based injection.
+I haven't decided what to implement yet, but the first steps are to learn Zig and implement simple process injection.

 ## Some cool resource for learning Zig and Process Injection